khadkabinay/word-game/README.md

  ### 1. User stories

- 1. Both players decide which word will be the target word.
+ 1. first, decide which word will be the target word.

- 2. Who will go first.

  3. When the user inputs a word ,hits start button , game should start.